CSCfi/csc-user-guide/docs/apps/gpaw.md

 A specific version can be initialized with `module load gpaw/version`, e.g.
 `module load gpaw/20.1.0`

+!!! warning "Note:"
-!!! warning Note: in CSC environment GPAW calculations are run with the **gpaw-python** command.
+    In CSC environment GPAW calculations are run with the **gpaw-python** command.

 **Example parallel batch script for Puhti**